JoshPatlingrao/Virtual-Machine-Hardening/README.md

 - dcredit: enforces at least 1 digit
 - ucredit: enforces at least 1 uppercase letter
 - lcredit: enforces at least 1 lowercase letter
-- ocredit: enforces at least 1 toerh character
+- ocredit: enforces at least 1 other character
 - badwords: ensures words like ‘myservice’ and ‘mydomain’ can’t be included in passwords

 Due to updates in NIST’s password guidelines, usage of at least 1 special character is no longer enforced but is still optional.
 This is due to human behaviour which often leads to usage of special characters which can make it easier for attackers to predict or crack.